 Yes, absolutely.
 That’s what we love about you too.
 I want to close on a more positive note.
 Let's say we have a crystal ball.
 We get through all this together and we have what we have in our disposal to move forward, to move to the next stage.
 What would an ideal future bank be like?
 What kind of applications and things will get you excited?
 We have no constraints to serve our community.

 Jill Castilla (17:20)

 Yeah, I think it's a combination of different things.
 So, when you look at the most beloved technology companies in the world, they're taking you to an elevated sense of sophistication, how you interact with your data and how I guide you to that next level.
 Whether it's better economic prosperity or the perfect thing to buy.
-And so technology from a banking standpoint that gives you that, but that there's also at the same level of sophistication, a great level of care for the Y financial being for the people that we serve and the communities that we serve.
-And so that there's not just a digital representation of the bank, but the human aspect of it, that piece is combined.
-And so a bank that is intuitive, both from a human standpoint as well as a digital standpoint, and it has nothing about the best intentions for the customers that they serve and is able to guide them to achieve the dreams that they have for their businesses and for their lives.
+And so technology, from a banking standpoint, gives us a great level of care for the financial wellbeing of the people that we serve.
+And so that there's not just a digital representation of the bank, but the human aspect of it — that piece is combined.
+And so a bank that is intuitive, both from a human standpoint as well as a digital standpoint, ... is able to guide customers to achieve the dreams that they have for their businesses and for their lives.